Attract Top SaaS Sales Talent

 Of course, there are as many kinds of CEOs as salespeople.
-But one thing is for sure, CEOs who are too busy for sales will not win the hearts of recruits.
-CEOs willing to make calls to other CEOs and get involved in deals when necessary are highly valued assets to salespeople.
-When CEOs are active in select deals, magic follows.
+But one thing is for sure, CEOs who are too busy to help secure new clients and new business will not win the hearts of new sales recruits.
+CEOs willing to make calls to other CEOs and get involved in deals when necessary are highly valued leaders for salespeople.

-Does your CFO write commission checks with a smile?
+Or does a call from finance send your salespeople running?
 One of our SaaS clients loved paying commissions, and they weren’t shy about letting new SaaS sales recruits know.
-They were happy to pay salespeople more than senior-level executives.
+They understood when salespeople got paid, they got paid.

 They found paying out large commissions didn’t hurt their profitability either and only helped inspire more success.
-Today they are a well-known public company worth $MMMs.
+Today they are a well-known public company worth $MMMs and one of the top 100 largest SaaS companies headquartered in the United States.
 Top sales talent wants to work for companies that pay out substantial commissions.